-Now, onto our final tip for scaling your store...
+Now, onto our final tip for scaling and your growth strategy for your store...

-When it comes to scaling a business, this is probably the first thing you thought of.
+When it comes to scaling a business and your growth strategy, this is probably the first thing you thought of.
 However, I put it last for a reason…

 It can be a huge money sink if you don’t do it right.
 To avoid that, here are a few tips:

 PPC ads like Google AdWords and Facebook ads (just to name a few) have long been a great way to drive traffic to a website.